-Issues with government officials should at first try to be solved with direct negotiation in a friendly way as described in the passage above.
-If you reach the stage of complaint, you already are escalating the issue to one of their superiors.
-If you have a complaint because you assess that someone in the official organization acted outside of his authorization or misinterpreted regulations, you should come well-prepared to the meeting with written documentation and specific descriptions on how someone was acting out of line.
-Depending on the facts and your proof, you can either be more demanding or act more as a petitioner who humbly asks "the high officials" for assistance.
+Issues with government officials should at first be tried to be solved with direct negotiation in a friendly way as described in the passage above.
+If you reach the stage of complaint, you already are escalating the issue to one of their superiors: If you have a complaint because you assess that someone in the official organization acted outside of his authorization or misinterpreted regulations, you should come well prepared to the meeting with written documentation and specific descriptions on how someone was acting out of the line.
+Depending on the facts and your proof you can either be more demanding or more be acting as a petitioner who humbly asks "the high officials " for assistance.

-At the same time, when you are complaining about someone who you might encounter again in the future, you should consider the long-term effects of annoying someone.
-Telling on them can lead (if your claims are true) to punishments on their side which, on the other hand, might result in them coming to check on your implementation of rules and regulations more often, being more detailed or even sending other government departments as revenge.
+At the same time: When you are complaining about someone who you might encounter again in the future, you should consider the long-term effects of annoying someone.
+Telling on them can lead - if your claims are true - to punishments on their side which on the other hand might set off them coming to check on your implementation of rules and regulations more often, more detailed or they could even send other government departments as a revenge.